darmansah-zetnov/ovydra-token/README.md

 The project is currently led by a solo founder and is looking for **early technical collaborators**, especially:

-- Frontend / Web developers (Next.js / React)
+- Frontend/Web developers (Next.js / React)
 - Smart contract
 - Designers (UI/UX, branding)
 - Community & documentation contributors